 How & When To Fire Your Personal Injury Lawyer

-If your current personal injury lawyer hasn’t done much work, not filed suit, and not received any offers, then chances are that his future lien will be very low.
-If there appears to be good cause for firing the former lawyer, then the best way for the client to fire the lawyer is to write a letter, certified receipt / return requested, telling the lawyer everything he did wrong.
+If your current personal injury lawyer hasn’t done much work, not filed suit, and not received any offers, then chances are that his future lien will be very low or zero.
+If there appears to be good cause for firing the former lawyer, then the best way for the client to fire the lawyer is to write a letter, certified receipt / return requested, telling the lawyer everything he or she did wrong.
 However, the client should never write this type of letter without assistance from another lawyer.
 (If I believe the person should fire his lawyer, and I am willing to take the case, I will help my new clients draft this letter.)
 Writing a letter explaining the reason for firing your current lawyer is never a guarantee that the lawyer will not be able to collect on any lien.
 But this type of letter can help a lot in the future with any lien payment negotiations between the former lawyer, and the new lawyer.

 The reality is, if you fire your personal injury lawyer, and hire a new one, then your former lawyer’s lien just becomes one of many to be negotiated (just like your medical and health insurance bills).